isomerpages/moe-woodgrovesec/_cca/Performing Arts/Drama.md

 \*Additional sessions will be organised for selected students for the preparation of various events.
 Sessions are subject to change in 2023.

-**Training Days (2023)**
+**Training Days (2025)**

 Monday : 3.30pm to 5.30pm

 Thursday: 3.30pm to 5.30pm

 \*Additional sessions will be organised for selected students for the preparation of various events.
-Sessions are subject to change in 2023.
+Sessions are subject to change.

 #### Achievements and Highlights 2023